 There is a basic guide on different types of electronic devices at the bottom of this page.

 Wi-Fi: Any device which can use wi-fi can get on our network.
-Some will allow for a standard logon to Purple Air as you do with your laptop while others will require a special registration from OIT.
-Devices which can open a web browser should first connect to the Purple Help network to run through the process of connecting to Purple Air.
-Try that first.
-If that does not work, fill out the network device registration form
+Some will allow for a standard logon to our Wi-Fi as you do with your laptop while others will require a special registration from OIT.
+Devices that do not easily connect please fill out the network device registration form

 Email: Devices which allow for checking email will work on our network.
 Settings for various devices can be found on the email support page.